Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 9.1.3 (PROGRAM) Printing a Pun (Revisited)

 Some functions have no parameters at all.
-Consider `print_pun`, which prints a bad pun each time it’s called:
+Consider `print_pun`, which prints a bad pun each time it's called:

 ```C
 void print_pun(void)